Introduction to Operational Database

 - Even the installation process of such an operational database system requires time and effort where they need to be set up in an optimal way of meeting business goals and extracting most benefit from the system.

 - Security could also be an issue where since the data is stored in a remote location having overall control could be difficult and we have seen recent examples of customer data being hacked from some of the most prominent tech companies.

 As discussed, in spite of some disadvantages there is no denying that an operational database is the most effective and efficient way of managing all data in an organization.
 Most Fortune 500 companies use applications that use this method of database management.

 Therefore, it is important for anyone to understand operational databases and its architecture who wants to make a career in Data Science and Big Data along with working knowledge of other technologies like Hadoop, Cassandra, and MongoDB.

 This is a guide to an Operational Database.
-Here we discuss the Introduction and functions of an operational database along with advantages and disadvantages.
+Here we discuss the Introduction, need, functions of an operational database along with advantages and disadvantages.
 You may also look at the following articles to learn more –